tymyrddin/green-cicd/source/docs/workflows/application.md

 ## Running automated tests

-Set up a CI server (such as Jenkins or CircleCI) with commit hooks that automatically trigger testing of any branch submitted for review.
-Most developers will run a subset of the tests that relate to the feature work being done, leading to faster feedback cycles.
-Use this setup for running a test suite that takes a long time to run, and for having a consistent build process on a repeatable and isolated platform.
+Set up a CI server (such as Jenkins or CircleCI) giving a consistent build process on a repeatable and isolated platform, with commit hooks that automatically trigger testing of any branch submitted for review.
+Most developers will run a subset of the tests that relate to the feature branch being done, leading to faster feedback cycles.
+Include automated tests designed to verify that the change didn’t create any regressions while testing a new change.

-The CI server is to run the full automated test suite for the application code, and report the results as a summary, using a green check mark to indicate success or a red "X" for failure.
+The CI server is to run the full automated test suite for the application code, and report the results as a summary, using a simple green check mark to indicate success or a red "X" for failure.

 ## Merging and releasing